Today’s post is part a Writing Process Blog Hop I was invited into by one of my favorite bloggers, Jon Simmonds over at Jumping From Cliffs.

 I usually write once or twice a week.
 Once when I meet with my weekly writing group (which is devoted to an hour of silent writing) and then once on my own.
 I don’t plan my novels at all.
 I don’t use outlines and I steer myself away from any other sort of conscious planning.
 Throughout the week, I work with a character by letting them into my life and my headspace and then I observe what shows up.
 They usually tell me the next leg of their story, or show me in images, and then I record those pieces when I sit down to write that week.

-And I’m now passing the baton on to these four insanely talented writer friends, who I respect and admire beyond words:
+And I’m now passing the baton on to these three talented writer friends, who I respect and admire beyond words:

 Paul Sutton Reeves